Activia: Market

 With its launch in France in the 1980s, Activia pioneered the probiotic spoonable yogurt market.

 In 2006, Activia sales reached $130 million, in the US alone.
 The following year, sales increased by 50% in the US market.

 In 2009, sales of Activia reach €2.6 billion globally, with key markets in Europe and the United States.
 Activia's popularity in the United States is due to the growing public demand for natural products as well as the growing market of probiotics that came into vogue in the late 1990s.

 In 2010, Activia dominated the probiotic dairy sector.

 The success of Activia has increased the health yogurt market.

 Activia, Actimel and Danonino account for more than half of the total worldwide yogurt sales.
 Activia is a more than 2 billion-dollar brand which owes its success to the health benefit claim.

-In 2011, Activia is the largest global fresh dairy brand in the world (Nielsen data).
+In 2011, Activia was the largest global fresh dairy brand in the world (Nielsen data).
 The probiotic yogurt market is valued at €4 billion.

 Activia is present in more than 70 countries and is one of the major brands of the Danone Group.